netskink/antlrtesty/src/ch4/README.md

 * interface - section 4.3 building a translator with a Listener
 * actions - section 4.4 making things happen during parse
     - uses a tsv file as input to parse
+* actions2 - section 4.4 second half
+    - uses a file containing a sequence

 # URLS